Is There a Scene Missing at the End of 'Black Widow'?

 But it’s not a clean escape.
 “Black Widow” ends with Natasha standing amid the wreckage of the Red Room, her family and the other Widows safely away as black government SUVs approach.
 Then the movie cuts to black, before giving us a brief “two weeks later” epilogue scene in which Natasha’s smuggler pal gifts her a quinjet.

 How did she get away?
-There is not, as far as we know, an answer to this question.
-Here’s what “Black Widow” director Cate Shortland said when we asked her about that.
+We don’t know, you don’t know, and “Black Widow” director Cate Shortland doesn’t know.
+Here’s what she told us when we asked her about this confusing scene.

 “That was intentional, because we wanted to leave the question of how she would get away, rather than allow the audience to get exhausted by another fight,” director Cate Shortland told TheWrap.